 Nodtveidt was sentenced to 10 years at Maximum security for the murder of an Algerian gay man in 1997, but this didn't slow them in the slightest while his case moved through the courts and the media declared him a 'Satanic rock Star', 1997's The Past Is Alive arrived as a collection of various Dissection rarities from the early 1990s, including material from Nodtveidt's earlier side project Satanized.
 Their epitaph came with the sentencing of Nodtveidt and a friend in the summer of 1997 shortly after the release of the mini set Where Dead Angels Lie (1996).
 Ohman went on to form Reaper.
 The Past Is Alive (Early Mischief), a compilation of their demos would follow posthumously in 1997 with Storm Of.../Where Dead... re-release with bonus DVD coming in 2002.

 Nodtveidt reformed Dissection in 2004 when he was released from prison.
 The act would feature, for a short while, the infamous Faust.
 But sxettled on Sethlans (a.k.a.
 Set Teitan; ex-Aborym/ex-Annaal/ex-Nathrakh/ex-Bloodtime; guitar), Tomas Asklund (ex-Dark Funeral/ex-Infernal/ex-Dawn/ex-Necromicon; drums; replacement for ex-Emperor man Bård G. Eithun (a.k.a.
 Faust) now a friend of Nodtveidt), Brice Leclercq (ex-Nightrage; bass).
 The only recordings that came of this marriage was Live Legacy (2004) and Reinkaos (2006) before the act called it quits again; the US tour being cancelled shortly before when Nödtveidt was denied an entry visa to the country.
 The Somberlain was re-release and re-mastered by 'Black Lodge Records' in 2004.
-A set of live albums followed.
+A set of live albums followed in 2009 and 2010 respectively.

 In August 2006, frontman Jon Nödtveidt committed suicide holding a Satanic grimoire in his hands.